Communist Party of Tajikistan: Post-independence

-After becoming independent, it was voted to rename the CPT the Socialist Party of Tajikistan, however, by December 1991, the ban on the activities of the Communist Party was lifted.
+After Tajikistan became independent, the party voted to rename itself the Socialist Party of Tajikistan to circumvent the ban placed on it.
+However, by December 1991, the ban on the activities of the Communist Party had been lifted.
 During the Tajikistani Civil War, the CPT supported the government and the Popular Front of Tajikistan.
 At present, the Communist Party of Tajikistan supports the government of Emomali Rahmon.
 Beginning in the 2000s, the CPT lost the majority of its electorate, with today's electorate of the party being made up mainly of people of retirement age.